oroinc/documentation/commerce/user_guide/quotes/index.rst

 * Quote Management Process Configuration (Workflows):

-  - Ensure that one of the quote management workflows is activated:
+  - For wider possibilities, ensure that one of the quote management workflows is activated:

     * :ref:`Quote Management Flow <system--workflows--quote-backoffice-workflow>` --- A simple quote management flow, where a sales person is not bound by any limitations and can handle the sale without supervision.
     * :ref:`Backoffice Quote flow with Approvals <doc--workflows--backoffice-quote-flow-with-approvals>` (QBFA)--- A flow, where a sales person might have to get approval from the authorized person (e.g. their manager) before sending the quote with updated prices to the buyer.